-Once you have measured, all you need to do is clamp the wood in place, ensure that the boards are still square then you can begin cutting.
+Once you have measured, all you need to do is clamp the wood in place, and ensure that the board is square before you can begin cutting.

 Once you have cut through all of the boards you should find yourself with multiple boards that are all the same size.

 So there you have it, four different ways to ensure that the wood boards that you are cutting end up exactly the same length with both electric and manual options to choose from.

 Table saws are fantastic for cutting lengthy boards of wood.
 The one other power tool that probably does it just as well as a table saw is a track saw.